jonjonsonjr/test-docs/README.md

 #### Volume Control

-CCL provides an easy way for developers control volume in their applications.
+CCL provides an easy way for developers to control volume in their applications.

 Inside an activity, you can override `dispatchKeyEvent()`:

 ```java